Mum starts debate after admitting why she 'hates' being a parent

-A stay-at-home mum has turned to the internet for advice after admitting she "hates" being a parent.
+A stay-at-home mother has turned to the internet for advice after admitting she "hates" being a parent.

-The woman explained on Reddit that while she loves her two-year-old daughter, being a mum isn't what she expected - and she wasn't sure what to do.
+The woman explained on Reddit that while she loves her two-year-old daughter, being a mother isn't what she expected - and she wasn't sure what to do.

 "I will admit this is better than when she was brand new, but I still hate it.
 I hate the immense responsibility, I hate that all she wants is me a lot of the time.